 - How much of my donation goes towards your programs?

 Goodwill's mission is to empower people with disadvantages and different abilities to earn and keep employment through individualized programs and services.
 At Goodwill, we help anyone trying to earn and keep employment.
 Goodwill is a true social enterprise.
 90 cents of every dollar spent supports local programs and services.

-Goodwill provides training and employment services to help people earn and keep jobs.
+Goodwill provides employment services and programs to help people earn and keep jobs.
 Our mission services are funded by grants, financial donations, and revenue generated in our stores.

 Yes.
 We are recognized as a 501(c)(3) non-profit organization by the Internal Revenue Service.

 Watch out!
 Some thrift stores that claim to be associated with a non-profit are actually for-profit stores that arrange to use a charity’s name to collect donations in exchange for a fee or a percentage of the revenue.
 Oftentimes this is not publicized, and the percentage the charity actually receives may be much less than what the shareholders keep for themselves.
 Goodwill is non-profit.
 And, unlike some other thrift stores, Goodwill is local so donations help others right here in the Western Missouri and Eastern Kansas territory.
 Make your donations wisely!

-Goodwill operates GoodWORKS Career Resource Centers across Kansas City and surrounding areas, with some conveniently located in the same space as our stores and donation centers.
-All GoodWORKS Career Resource Centers are open to the public and equipped with people and resources to help job seekers.
-There are computer resources as well as a GoodWORKS career professional to assist you.
+Goodwill operates GoodWORKS Career Centers across Kansas City and surrounding areas, with some conveniently located in the same space as our stores and donation centers.
+All GoodWORKS Career Centers are open to the public and equipped with people and resources to help job seekers.
+There are computer resources as well as a GoodWORKS Career Navigator to assist you.
 ANY job seeker can use the GoodWORKS Centers!
 To find the closest center and its hours, click Locations and chose "Empower."